I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 What to pack (if you’re not bringing your entire backpack)

-- Cash, and lots of it.
+• Cash, and lots of it.
 There’s no ATM on the island so you need to bring what you think you’ll need for the duration of your stay (plus a little extra as a buffer).
-Always bring more than you think you need!
-Because there’s no phone signal and the WiFi is patchy at best, very few places accept card payments.
-And, those that do add on large charges.
+Very few places accept card payments and, those that do add on large charges.
 Save money by bringing plenty of money!

-- Bug repellent and a bite remedy.
+• Bug repellent and a bite remedy.
 All the bugs and insects seem to come out just before sunset.
 And, as you’re in a National Park with lagoons and mangroves, there is absolutely no shortage of wildlife to bite you!
-While we all hope repellent will do the trick, I’d also recommend coming prepared with bite cream or – my favourite travel accessory – a bite pen.
+Repellent and a bite pen, antihistamines or best remedy are all essential.

-- Offline activities to keep yourself amused.
+• Offline activities to keep yourself amused.
 Books, eReaders, audiobooks, pre-downloaded Netflix, Sims, solitaire, whatever you fancy really!
+Prepare before you get to Chacahua.

 Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!